About this Two Part Webinar

 A 2019 article in The Atlantic observed that the current disruption in scholarly book publishing might result in the Great Sorting, what the author saw as a beneficial “matching of different kinds of scholarly uses with the right media, formats and locations.”
 In this specific arena, who are the stakeholders currently delivering open access monographs?
 What are the current business models that represent sustainability for those stakeholders?
 Recognizing that the population of interested readers of these works may be far larger than the actual revenues derived, how can both publishing professionals as well as librarians assist users in discovering such high-value OA monographs?

 Part 1 of this Webinar, By Faculty and For Students: Supporting Open Educational Resources, will be held on Wednesday August 12, 2020.
-Confirmed speakers include Perry Collins, Scholarly Communications Librarian, University of Florida, Anita Walz, Assistant Director for Open Education and Scholarly Communication Librarian, Virginia Tech, and Apurva Ashok, Program Manager, Rebus Foundation.
+Confirmed speakers include Perry Collins, Scholarly Communications Librarian, University of Florida and and Micah Jenkins, eText Coordinator, University of Florida, Anita Walz, Assistant Director for Open Education and Scholarly Communication Librarian, Virginia Tech, and Apurva Ashok, Program Manager, Rebus Foundation.

 Part 2 of this Webinar, Open Access Monographs: What You Need To Know, will be held on Wednesday, August 19, 2020.
 Confirmed speakers include Charles Watkinson, Director, University of Michigan Press and Associate University Librarian, Publishing, University of Michigan, Barbara K. Pope, Director, Johns Hopkins University Press and Frances Pinter, Executive Chair of the Central European University Press and Founder of Knowledge Unlatched.
 Visit this page to see speaker abstracts.